 Contact Morgan Sebastian Law for Help with Your Taxes

 If you are struggling to file your taxes because of a missing W-2 form, do not hesitate to contact Morgan Sebastian Law.
 Attorney Becky Sebastian can help you navigate the complexities of filing your taxes and tracking down missing information.
 As a trusted tax resolution lawyer, Attorney Sebastian has years of experience representing employees with various tax-related issues.
-To schedule a free consultation, call (877) 223-6605 or complete our contact form.
+To schedule a consultation, call (877) 223-6605 or complete our contact form.